Groups List: M

 Meyer, Joyce.
 Joyce Meyer heads Joyce Meyer Ministries (not surprisingly) and is one of the most popular television evangelists in the United States.
 Her television shows screen on New Zealand television and she was a featured speaker at the Parachute Music Festival 2007.
 Joyce Meyer is given a Caution rating here because of her Word Faith beliefs and teachings, not because she as a person is necessarily someone to be cautious of.
 As Apologetics Index puts it, "...
 Joyce Meyer's popularity lies in the fact that she promotes the aberrant and/or heretical doctrines of Word-Faith theology – with a particular emphasis on its most popular doctrines: 'positive confession' and 'prosperity teaching.'"
 Note that her positive confession only goes so far – Wikipedia points out that she "developed breast cancer in 1989 and was cured through traditional cancer treatment."
 CARM also has a number of serious concerns about Joyce Meyer.

 Miller, Mary.
 In July 2018 it was reported she was deceased, probably late 2017.
-Formerly spokesperson, co-leader and co-founder of Gentle Wind Project.
+Formerly spokesperson, co-leader and co-founder of Gentle Wind Project and I Ching Systems.
 Founded GWP in New Zealand in early 2004, then returned to the United States where GWP was based, and I Ching Systems is still based.
 She was also known (or has been known) as "Moe", "Mo", Claudia Panuthos, and Mary Elizabeth Carreiro (her original name, we believe).
 She is not a close relative or legal wife of GWP co-founder John "Tubby" Miller, but reportedly lives with him as part of a group of at least five women, most of whom have changed their name to Miller.
 She has a degree in social work, although she hasn't practiced in about twenty years (her registration is in another state from where GWP is based).
 Contrary to her claims, she is an extreme New Ager.
 Extreme caution should be exercised by any New Zealanders talking with her.